githubscientist/fsd56we-e/readme.md

 - It is a way to version the API.
 - It is a way to manage the API versions.
 - It is a way to maintain the backward compatibility of the API.

+# Nodejs- Day -3 : Node & mongo DB connectivity

+#### Contents:

+[x] Connection to MongoDB(local & atlas)

+#### Mongoose module

+- Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
+- Mongoose provides a straight-forward, schema-based solution to model the application data.